suchanek/repo_vis/README.md

 ## Lifecycle Methods

-- `run`: Initializes and runs the visualization.
+- `visualize`: Creates and displays the 3D visualization based on selected parameters.
+- `reset_camera`: Resets the camera to its default position.
-- `show`: Displays the visualization without starting a new event loop.
+- `save_current_view`: Saves the current visualization to a file.
-- `assemble`: Assembles the 3D visualization components.
-- `cleanup`: Cleans up resources and closes the plotter.

-## Fibonacci Annulus Visualization

-The Fibonacci annulus is used to distribute functions in a ring-shaped layout, providing a clear and visually appealing arrangement.
+- `spin_camera`: Animates a smooth 360° rotation around the package center.
+- `cleanup_pyvista_objects`: Performs thorough cleanup of PyVista objects to prevent errors during exit.

 ## General Considerations